amroibrahim/DIYDoom/tutorial/README.md

 Let’s also update WADLoader and WADReader to help us achieve reading this two new information.

 ## Coding
-Coding this should be like what we did on day 001, just add few more structures then populate them with the data from the WAD.
+Coding this should be like what we did on week 001, just add few more structures then populate them with the data from the WAD.
 Starting by adding a new class and will be passing the name of the map.

 ``` cpp